5 Tips to Improve Your Next Tabletop Exercise

 Tabletop Exercises serve as critical tools for organizations to evaluate their business continuity plans and advance their processes.
 Like most other training methods, Tabletop Exercises cannot remain stagnant.
 They must be evaluated and further developed over time to include new considerations and opportunities.
 By following these five tips, you can improve your next Tabletop Exercise and impart essential skills to all participants:

-By establishing clear goals, you can keep your staff on track to learn critical techniques.
+By establishing clear objectives, you can keep your participants on track to test and exercise critical processes and protocols.
 Detailed information on your objectives will help create the best Tabletop Exercise for your organization.
-You must thoroughly evaluate what your target is, how it will be valuable to the organization and what type of scenario best fits these needs.
+You must thoroughly evaluate what your target is, how it will be valuable to the organization, and what type of scenario best fits these needs.

 2. Choose a Relevant Scenario

-Picking a scenario can largely revolve around your particular goals or industry needs.
-Tabletop Exercise scenarios cover a variety of topics, each dealing with different communication, response and recovery skills.
-You will want to choose an exercise that will be valuable and relevant to your staff.
-For example, an active shooter or workplace violence exercise could be critical to teaching your employees how to handle a dangerous situation.
+Selecting a scenario largely revolves around your particular goals or industry needs.
+Tabletop Exercise scenarios cover a variety of topics, each dealing with different communication, response, and recovery skills.
+Choose an exercise scenario that will be valuable and relevant to your staff.
+For example, an active shooter or workplace violence exercise could be critical for teaching your employees how to handle a dangerous life safety & security situation.

-The most important thing is to make the scenario as realistic as possible.
-The realism will draw more staff participation and convey skills that they deem to be helpful.
-A scenario that's relevant to your industry or current events will address staff concerns about emergencies and raise overall awareness of your Business Continuity Plan.
+The most important thing is to make the scenario as accurate and relevant as possible.
+Accuracy will draw more staff participation and convey skills that they deem useful.
+A scenario that's relevant to your industry or current events will address staff concerns about crisis and raise overall awareness of your Business Continuity Plan.

 3. Engage With Participants

-Choosing participants for a Tabletop Exercise can be a challenge.
+Choosing participants for a Tabletop Exercise is a challenge.
 Including a variety of staff members will improve collaboration and test established policies and procedures.
 However, some employees may fight against the scenario or might not feel comfortable contributing.
-Picking a relevant scenario will solve the first issue by posing an issue that staff can relate to.
+A scenario that is relevant to the participants will reduce resistance and improve involvement.

-It will also be important to conduct the exercise with a moderator who can actively engage each participant.
-The moderator should be someone who encourages dialogue among staff members, asks questions and generates leads for additional conversation.
-Experienced moderators are the best choice for interacting with everyone and boosting collaboration throughout the exercise.
+The moderator's role is critical to the success of the exercise.
+Select a moderator who will actively engage each participant.
+The moderator should be someone who encourages dialogue, asks questions, and generates talking points for further discussion.
+Experienced moderators are the best choice for increasing interaction and boosting collaboration throughout the exercise.